pescap/pescap/README.md

-### Paul Escapil-Inchauspé's GitHub 👋
+## Paul Escapil-Inchauspé's GitHub 👋

 I'm a postdoctoral fellow at Universidad Adolfo Ibáñez, Santiago Chile 🇨🇱.
 I have a PhD in Engineering Sciences (2017-2021).

-My research interests include:
-- Physics-Informed Neural Networks
-- Uncertainty Quantification
-- Iterative Solvers
-- Finite and Boundary Element Methods
+My research interests include Physics-Informed Neural Networks (PINNs), Uncertainty Quantification (UQ), Iterative Solvers, and Finite (resp.
+Boundary) Element Methods.

 <!--
 **pescap/pescap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.